Derived induction and restriction theory: Defect bases and -split spectra

 \subsection{Classical defect bases and $\sF$-split spectra}

 Classical induction theory centers around the notion of a defect base.
-To define this, we will first need the following: \begin{prop} Let $R(-)$ be a Green functor for the group $G$, see \cite{Gre71,Web00}.
-Then there is a unique minimal family $\sF$ such that the map is surjective. \end{prop} \begin{proof} It suffices to show that if $\sF_1, \sF_2$ are families such that $\Ind_{\sF_1}^G$ and $\Ind_{\sF_2}^G$ are surjective, then the same holds for $\sF_1 \cap \sF_2$.
-This is a straightforward exercise with the double coset formula \cite{Gre71} which we leave to the reader. \end{proof}
+To define this, we will first need the following: \begin{prop}[{Cf. \cite[Lemma 3.11]{Gre71}}] Let $R(-)$ be a Green functor for the group $G$, see \cite{Gre71,Web00}.
+Then there is a unique minimal family $\sF$ such that the map is surjective. \end{prop} \begin{proof} It suffices to show that if $\sF_1, \sF_2$ are families such that $\Ind_{\sF_1}^G$ and $\Ind_{\sF_2}^G$ are surjective (equivalently, have image containing the unit), then the same holds for $\sF_1 \cap \sF_2$.
+This is a straightforward exercise with the double coset formula \cite[Axiom G4, p.
+44]{Gre71}. \end{proof}

-\begin{defn} Let $R(-)$ be a Green functor for the group $G$.
+\begin{defn}[{See \cite[Sec.
+3]{Gre71}}] Let $R(-)$ be a Green functor for the group $G$.
 The \emph{defect base of $R$} is the minimal family $\sF$ of subgroups of $G$ such that the map $\Ind_{\sF}^G$ above \eqref{eq:defect-base-surjective} is surjective.
 The \emph{defect base} of a $G$-ring spectrum $R$ is the defect base of the Green functor $\pi_0^{(-)}R$. \end{defn}

 To relate the notion of a defect base of a $G$-ring spectrum $R$, which only depends on $R$ through $\pi_0^{(-)} R$, to the derived defect base, we have the following: \begin{prop} Let $R$ be a $G$-ring spectrum.
 For a family of subgroups $\sF$ of $G$, consider the sum of the induction maps \( \Ind_{\sF}^G\colon \bigoplus_{H\in \sF} \pi_0^H R \rightarrow \pi_0^G R.\) Then the following are equivalent: \begin{enumerate} \item The map $\Ind_\sF^G$ is surjective. \item The product of the restriction maps splits in $\SpG$. \item The $G$-spectrum $R$ is $\sF$-nilpotent and $\widehat{H}^*_\sF(\Gpi R)=0$. \item The $G$-spectrum $R$ is $\sF$-nilpotent and $\exp_{\sF}(R)\leq 1$. \end{enumerate} \end{prop} \begin{proof} First we will prove \eqref{en:alg-1}$\implies$\eqref{en:alg-4}.
 By assumption, there is for each $H\in \sF$ an element $m_H\in \pi_0^H R$ such that